-Pros pect Pension Scheme 1
+nect Pension and Life Assurance Scheme

-1 Introduction 3
+1. Introduction 3

-2 Choosing Investments 3
+2. Choosing investments 3

-3 Investment Objectives 4
+3. Investment objectives 3

-4 Risks 4
+4. Risks 4

-5 Setting investment strategy 5
+5. Expected return on investments 6

-6 Realisation of investments 5
+6. Realisation of investments 6

-7 Environmental, Social and Governance factors, Corporate Governance and Voting Rights 6
+7. Environmental, Social and Governance factors, Corporate Governance and Voting Rights 7

-8 Agreement 6
+8. Agreement 7

-endix 1 - Note on investment policy of the Scheme as at August 2020 in relation to the current Statement avestment Principles
+endix 1 Note on investment policy of the Scheme as at August 2020 in relation to the current ement of Investment Principles 8

-Арр endix 2 - Trustee responsibilities 1
+Арр endix 2 - Trustee responsibilities .11

-Арр endix 3 - Objectives for the investment consultant 1 2
+Арр endix 3 - Objectives for the investment consultant 12

-Арр endix 4 - Environmental, Social and Governance factors, Corporate Governance and Voting Rights 1 4
+Арр endix 4 - Environmental, Social and Governance factors, Corporate Governance and Voting Rights 14

-1 Introduction
+1. Introduction

-- 1.1 This is the Statement of Investment Principles prepared by the Trustees of the Prospect Pension Scheme (the Scheme).
-This statement sets down the principles governing decisions about investments for the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment) (Amendment) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendments) Regulations 2019. - 1.2 In preparing this statement the Trustees have consulted Prospect (the Trade Union), the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
-Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4 The Trustees will review this statement at least every three years or if there is a significant change in the policy on any of the areas covered by the statement. - 1.5 The investment powers of the Trustees are set out in Clause 37 of the Scheme's Rules, dated 27 July 2007.
+- 1.1.
+This is the Statement of Investment Principles prepared by the Trustees of the Connect Pension and Life Assurance Scheme (the Scheme).
+This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; and - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment) (Amendment) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendments) Regulations 2019. - 1.2.
+In preparing this statement the Trustees have consulted Prospect, the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
+Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3.
+This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4.
+The Trustees will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - 1.5.
+The investment powers of the Trustees are set out in Clause 39 of the Definitive Trust Deed & Rules, dated 9 May 2018.
 This statement is consistent with those powers.

-2 Choosing Investments
+2. Choosing investments

-- 2.1 The Trustees' policy is to set the overall investment target and to review the investment strategy on an ongoing basis.
+- 2.1.
+The Trustees' policy is to set the overall investment target and then monitor the performance of their managers against that target.
 In doing so, the Trustees consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role.
-The Trustees will also consult the Employer before amending the investment strategy. - 2.2 The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
+The Trustees will also consult the Employer before amending the investment strategy. - 2.2.
+The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
 The Scheme's investment managers are detailed in Appendix 1 to this Statement.
-The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3 The Trustees monitor the performance of their investments against the target they have set.
-This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set. - 2.4 The division of responsibilities and the decision making structure is set out in Appendix 2.
+The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
+The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
+This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
+The Trustees will also consult Prospect before amending the investment strategy. - 2.4.
+The division of responsibilities and the decision making structure is set out in Appendix 2.

-3 Investment Objectives
+3. Investment objectives